 Specific and updated rules for each country of origin are available at ViaggiareSicuri

-Travellers are allowed to enter Malta as long as they have stayed in a “corridor country” for a minimum of 14 days.
+Red list: travellers are allowed to enter Malta as long as they have stayed in a “corridor country” for a minimum of 14 days

 A state of emergency has been introduced in Morocco, which includes a travel ban and curfew (with the exception of Casablanca).